HenrikSamuelsson/reading-embedded-c-programming-design-patterns/object-pattern/object-pattern.md

 > Why is it sometimes necessary to only expose a pointer to the data structure outside of the implementing C file?

 A data structure may hold special types that are only used internally in the C file it is then better to keep this information hidden because otherwise all other modules that use the data structure will have to include these special types.
 Only exposing a pointer hides the implementation and then there will need to be a set of functions that forms an interface to the parts that shall reachable from other modules.

+### Question 6

+> Why is it a good practice to always name the header and the C file with the same name as the data object they implement?

+The convention to use the same for the H file as the C file creates a directory tree separating elements into to something similar to the concept of namespaces.
+It also makes it simple to locate and get an overview of what data objects a project includes.
+Finally it is an easy rule to follow and explain to new team members.